Beatrice Egli: Recent years

 Since 2022, she has hosted "Die Beatrice Egli Show" (The Beatrice Egli Show), the successor to the SWR Saturday evening show SWR Schlager – Die Show, which she hosted together with Alexander Klaws.

 In 2023, Egli departed UMG and switched to Ariola, a record label owned by the music branch of Sony, and at the new label she released the duet "Das wissen nur wir" (Only We Know) with Florian Silbereisen, written and composed by Eric Philippi.
 The album, Balance, released in June 2023, reached number one in Germany and Switzerland, just like her previous album.

-In 2025, Egli released the album "Hör nie auf damit" (Never Stop).
-Also in 2025, she performed a version of "Cheri Cheri Lady" by Modern Talking at the Die Beatrice Egli Show together with Thomas Anders, the other member of the German pop duo.
+In 2025, she performed a version of "Cheri Cheri Lady" by Modern Talking at the Die Beatrice Egli Show together with Thomas Anders, the other member of the German pop duo.
 However, in this performance, the two original verses were replaced by German language ones, but the chorus remained the same, in English.
+In the first verse, Anders recalled the 1980s as an era defined by excess and color, evoking imagery of flamboyance, spectacle, and commercial success.
+Egli responded by positioning herself as someone who knows this period only through stories (as she was born in 1988, one year after the first breakup of Modern Talking), expressing both curiosity and admiration for a time she did not personally experience, which she characterized as wild and unrestrained.
+The verse concluded with Anders saying the world sang the song.
+The second verse shifted focus from nostalgia to endurance.
+Egli portrayed Anders as immortal in a metaphorical sense, emphasizing how his work has survived the passage of time.
+Anders replied with humility, describing longevity in music as a gift.
+Egli then closed the second verse.

+Also in 2025, Egli released the album "Hör nie auf damit" (Never Stop).